Everyday Entrepreneur Venture Fund

 Do you want to Start a Business?

-Apply to the CVCC Everyday Entrepreneur Venture Fund for a Start-Up Grant!
+The CVCC Everyday Entrepreneur Venture Fund can help!

 The CVCC Everyday Entrepreneur Venture Fund (EEVF) provides grants to support CVCC students and recent graduates by helping them to start their own business with grants of up to $5,000!
 We’ll help you develop your business plan, and you will have a chance to pitch to a funding committee for a start-up grant.

-- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than December 2018).
+- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than May 2020), or a current SBC client.

 - Your business must support at least one full-time job within 12 months of its start-up.